Foreign Exchange Rates

 A weaker dollar causes the reverse scenario: more expensive imported goods and services decreases imports, while cheaper American goods and services increases exports.

-Thus, the trade balance of any country is largely determined by the value of the domestic currency in relation to other currencies.
+Thus, the trade balance of any country is largely determined by the value of the domestic currency relative to other currencies.
 However, when the foreign exchange rate of a currency changes, it takes at least several months before it has any effect on the volume of imports and exports.

 For instance, if the dollar suddenly weakens, the U.S. trade balance will usually worsen for a few months.
 Immediately after a currency's value drops, the volume of imports and exports remains about the same, because most import/export orders are taken months in advance, but the prices, which are listed in domestic currency, rise for imports and decline for exports.
 So the trade balance worsens until the imports and exports adjust to the new exchange rates.
 This can be represented graphically by the J-Curve: